WGBH-MLA/AAPB2/app/views/override/about-the-american-archive/advisory-committees.md

 **Laura Sampson**
 <br>Board Trustee for National Friends of Public Broadcasting (NFPB); Founder and Board Member of Station’s Archived Memories (SAM), Rocky Mountain Public Media

+>”Since 2010, Rocky Mountain PBS (RMPBS) and its volunteer-driven archive project known as [Station’s Archived Memories (SAM)](https://www.rmpbs.org/volunteer/sam/) have proudly participated and benefited from our ongoing relationship with the American Archive of Public Broadcasting (AAPB).
+In 2018, RMPBS volunteer leaders generated a new level of community engagement around the RMPBS collection through the [Transcribe to Digitize Challenge](https://americanarchivepb.wordpress.com/2018/10/22/aapbs-transcribe-to-digitize-challenge-with-george-blood/), a preservation effort co-hosted by George Blood L.P.
+This challenge resulted in the correction of more than 120 computer-generated in FIX IT+ and additional tapes digitized by Blood.
+I continue to participate in the AAPB as a member of the [Stations and Producers Advisory Committee](https://americanarchive.org/about-the-american-archive/advisory-committees) and have shared AAPB’s massive collection of historic programs with our RMPBS producers, volunteers, and viewers.
+Thank you, American Archive of Public Broadcasting!”

 **Winter Shanck**
 <br>Archivist, Thirteen/WNET

+>"There is tremendous value in the America Archive of Public Broadcasting.
+Its [mission](https://americanarchive.org/about-the-american-archive/vision-and-mission) allows the public, who were instrumental in funding the creation of these materials, the opportunity to gain access to primary materials that give an aural and visual snapshot into the early 19th century.
+It's reassuring to know that historic series like [*Black Journal*](https://americanarchive.org/special_collections/black-journal), produced by WNET as the first nationally televised public affairs program produced for, about, and by African-Americans, is preserved at the Library of Congress for posterity and made available online to future generations at [americanarchive.org](https://americanarchive.org/).”

 **Alana Stone**
 <br>Project Coordinator, Vision Maker Media

 **Ann Wilkens**
 <br>Archivist, Wisconsin Public Television

+>”[PBS Wisconsin](https://americanarchive.org/participating-orgs/1896) is incredibly honored to participate in the American Archive of Public Broadcasting (AAPB).
+The support and direction they have provided has allowed us to strengthen our preservation work, to make our broadcast history widely accessible, and has created a vibrant platform for collaboration amongst stations.
+Because of AAPB’s leadership and enthusiastic commitment, I feel we have a steadfast partner in preserving the broadcast legacy of PBS Wisconsin.”